-Since the fall of 2008, Mr. Israelievitch is a full-time professor on the fine arts faculty at York University in Toronto.
-He has also taught for many years at the University of Toronto and Royal Conservatory of Music, and has additionally given master classes at the New World Symphony, Manhattan School of Music, Eastman School of Music, Cleveland Institute of Music, University of Michigan, McGill University, Central Conservatory in Beijing, and the Toho School of Music in Tokyo, among others.
+From 2008 to 2015, Mr. Israelievitch was a full-time professor on the fine arts faculty at York University in Toronto while continuing to teach at the University of Toronto and Royal Conservatory of Music.
+Guest master classes brought him to the New World Symphony, Manhattan School of Music, Eastman School of Music, Cleveland Institute of Music, University of Michigan, McGill University, Central Conservatory in Beijing, and the Toho School of Music in Tokyo, among others.
 For sixteen summers, Mr. Israelievitch was on the violin faculty at the Chautauqua Institution in New York, teaching an international class of violinists, coaching chamber music groups, and serving as chair of the string department.

-As an accomplished conductor, Mr. Israelievitch has led the Saint Louis Symphony, Toronto Symphony Orchestra, Buffalo Philharmonic, Windsor Symphony Orchestra, Orchestre du Conservatoire National Superieur de Paris, and other ensembles in North America, France, and Japan.
+As an accomplished conductor, Mr. Israelievitch led the Saint Louis Symphony, Toronto Symphony, Buffalo Philharmonic, Windsor Symphony, Orchestre du Conservatoire National Superieur de Paris, and other ensembles in North America, France, and Japan.
 From 2005-2014, he served as Music Director and Conductor of the Koffler Chamber Orchestra, the ensemble-in-residence at the Koffler Centre of the Arts.

-Mr. Israelievitch’s discography includes the Juno Award nominated Suite Hebraique, Bruch's Second Concerto with the Chamber Orchestra of Lithuania, Mozart’s Sinfonia Concertante with the CBC Radio Orchestra, Beethoven’s Romances with the Toronto Symphony Orchestra, and the albums Suite Française, Suite Enfantine, Suite Fantaisie, Solo Suite, and Hammer and Bow with his son, percussionist Michael Israelievitch.
+Mr. Israelievitch’s discography includes the Juno Award nominated Suite Hebraique, Bruch's Second Concerto with the Chamber Orchestra of Lithuania, Mozart’s Sinfonia Concertante with the CBC Radio Orchestra, Beethoven’s Romances with the TSO, and the albums Suite Française, Suite Enfantine, Suite Fantaisie, Solo Suite, and Hammer and Bow with his son, percussionist Michael Israelievitch.
 He is the featured violin soloist in Tchaikovsky’s Swan Lake Ballet with Leonard Slatkin for RCA Red Seal and can be heard on additional recordings for Deutsche Grammophon, EMI, Decca, Sony/BMG, Telarc, Finlandia, Analekta, and CBC Records.